-Trees within the transmission line corridors would be removed before construction.
-Moreover, there would also be removal of herbs and shrubs from the transmission line corridors.
+Trees within the transmission line corridor would be removed before construction.
+Moreover, there would also be removal of herbs and shrubs from the transmission line corridor.
 None of the floral or faunal species expected to be present within the site is threatened as per IUCN Classification (Version 2018-1).

-Faunal species that have the most probability of occurrence within the transmission line corridors include amphibians (Common toad), reptiles (lizards and snakes), birds (Common crow, Common sparrow, Common myna, Drongo, Indian Roller, larks, doves, parakeets, kites etc.) and mammals (mongoose, squirrels, rats, fox, jackal, langur etc.).
+Faunal species that have the most probability of occurrence within the transmission line corridor include amphibians (Common toad), reptiles (lizards and snakes), birds (Common crow, Common sparrow, Common myna, Drongo, Indian Roller, larks, doves, parakeets, kites etc.) and mammals (mongoose, squirrels, rats, jackal, langur, elephant etc.).
+Movement of IUCN Endangered (Version 2018-1) species, Indian Elephant is reported in proximity to the transmission line corridor.
 Vegetation clearance may affect the faunal species mentioned above, however, there are similar habitats in the vicinity and the species can easily relocate to those areas.
 Removal of vegetation at construction site (for tower footing) can adversely affect residential burrowing faunal species viz. reptiles (lizards and snakes), ground roosting birds (sparrows, pigeon, doves etc.) and mammals (rats, mongoose etc.).
-Removal of trees, herbs and shrubs from the transmission line corridors may cause loss of nesting habitats for bird species.
-In most cases, however it has been observed that faunal and bird species to migrate to other local habitats which are adjacent, if the land affected is not very large.
-The sensitivity of the site has been considered as medium due to the presence of few Schedule I species.
+Removal of trees, herbs and shrubs from the transmission line corridor may cause loss of nesting habitats for bird species.
+In most cases however it has been observed that faunal and bird species to migrate to other local habitats which are adjacent, if the land affected is not very large.
+The study area has reports of movement of Indian Elephant which is an IUCN Endangered species.
+Therefore, the sensitivity of the site has been considered as high.
 The scale of impact will be medium as it causes irreversible damage to a modified habitat.
 Duration of the impact will be long term as vegetation clearance would create a permanent impact within the site area.
 Extent of the impact would be only within the project site and immediate vicinity.

 Construction activities will include excavation, movement of machineries, increased anthropogenic movement (men and transport) and may lead to minor disturbances to floral and faunal habitats in the vicinity of the tower footing site because of deposition of dust, noise and light generated during construction activities may affect feeding, breeding and movement of animals.
-There is a chance of mammalian species falling in the excavated areas for transmission towers and get injured.
+There is a chance of elephants and other mammalian species falling in the excavated areas for transmission towers and get injured.
 However, these disturbances will be for a temporary period and expected to be of low magnitude and local in scale.

-During the operation phase, several species of birds identified during the ecological study, which can perch or make nests within transmission line areas and can get electrocuted.
-Collision with the transmission line can also result in bird mortality.
-During daily movement between feeding and roosting sites bird mortality could happen due to collision with the transmission lines.
+During the operation phase, several species of birds identified during the ecological study which can perch or make nests within transmission line area and can get electrocuted.
+Collision with the transmission line canal also result in bird mortality.
+During daily movement between feeding and roosting sites bird mortality could happen due to collision with the transmission line.
 The species recorded in study area are included within the IUCN Near Threatened or Least Concern category.
-Duration will be long term- only and extent of impact will be local- immediate vicinity of the transmission lines.
-However as the area has bird species protected under Schedule I of the IWPA and therefore the site has been deemed to have medium sensitivity.
-The potential impact on flora and fauna during operation phase is assessed to be moderate.